-- Server account an account with privileged access rights to a server's operation typically used for configuration purposes. - Service account an account used by a computer application to access another application or service for a specific purpose. - System account a generic term for a privileged account that has extensive permissions that enable system configuration changes.
+- Server account an account established with access rights to a specific server operation; this includes service accounts used by a computer application to access another application or service or an account used for a device connection.
+Note: these accounts are username accounts typically secure via a password. - System account a generic term for a privileged account that has extensive permissions that enable system configuration changes.